AlmightyLks-SCP/SCPLockdown/README.md

 # SCPLockdown

-A simple SCP SL [EXILED v2.1.8](https://github.com/galaxy119/EXILED/releases/tag/2.1.8) Plugin to lockdown SCPs at the beginning of the round for a specified amount of time.<br>
+A simple SCP SL [EXILED](https://github.com/galaxy119/EXILED/) Plugin to lockdown SCPs at the beginning of the round for a specified amount of time.<br>

----
-### Resources used

-- .NET Framework 4.7.2 Class Library
-- **EXILED** Library | Version 2.1.8

 ---
 ### Configs